 By Teddye Snell

-Teddye Snell writes for the Tahlequah Daily Press.
+Teddye Snell reports for the Tahlequah Daily Press.